-On this page, our orthodontist has provided the answers to some of the most common orthodontic questions in Sunbury, Ohio.
+On this page, our orthodontist has provided the answers to some of the most common orthodontic questions in Sunbury, Ohio, and the surrounding areas.
 You may have a question that we have not covered here, and you can call Renick Orthodontics at 740-936-5003 for more information and to schedule your visit with Dr. Michele Renick.

 What is Bruxism?

 Bruxism is the grinding of the teeth.
 This is generally a nighttime habit and a subconscious expression of stress.
 The teeth gnash together in “parafunction” or an abnormal sideways motion.
 In the mouth, the teeth will show wear patterns or wear facets, flattened surfaces from the motion of the teeth.
 Bruxism can cause traumatic occlusion (see above) and cause gum issues as well as tooth issues.

 What is a Crossbite?

 In a normal mouth, all of the upper teeth are slightly larger than their lower counterparts.
 This makes the upper arch of teeth slightly larger than the lower arch of teeth.
 For this reason, all of the upper teeth sit slightly outside of the lower teeth and this is how the teeth function.
 Sometimes, growth problems or dental problems cause arch length problems.
 Missing teeth, small or peg teeth, or an underdeveloped or constricted jaw can all be the cause of this kind of problem.
 An anterior crossbite is sometimes called an underbite.
 Posterior crossbites can be caused by jaw constriction either from genetics or a finger sucking habit.

 Crowding is a common problem where the arches aren’t big enough to hold all of the teeth.
 In order to create room for teeth, we can try to develop the jaw of a growing child, flare the anterior teeth, selectively extract a tooth or slenderize the existing teeth (IPR – interproximal reduction).